Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Formalism

 The center and right panels of \cref{fig:pert} show that the evolution of $\sigma$ is much more scale-dependent, with a characteristic feature at $k = k_\mathrm{FS}$.
 As the center panel shows, at early times $\sigma$ oscillates.
 These oscillations get steadily damped with time, as neutrino free-streaming steadily suppresses perturbations.
 However, when the mode becomes larger than the free-streaming scale (which shrinks with time as neutrinos become non-relativistic), i.e., when $k < k_\mathrm{FS}$; neutrinos cluster instead of free-streaming, the momentum flux diminishes, and $\sigma$ decays much faster.
 The right panel also shows the two distinct behaviors as a function of scale at fixed time.
 At scales below the free-streaming scale, $k > k_\mathrm{FS}$, $\sigma$ is larger at large scales, which had less time to evolve and are less damped by free-streaming.
 On the contrary, at scales above the free-streaming scale, $k < k_\mathrm{FS}$, $\sigma$ is smaller at large scales, where neutrino clustering reduces the momentum flux.
 These distinct behaviors are a direct consequence of neutrinos not moving at the speed of light.

 To separate the background and perturbations effects of neutrino masses, below we parametrize $c_\mathrm{eff}^2$ and $\sigma$ as in the massive, non-interacting case; computing them for a value of $\sum m_\nu$ that we name \emph{perturbations neutrino mass}, $\sum m_\nu^\mathrm{Pert.}$ (see \cref{sec:nu_evo} for details).
+Given $c_\mathrm{eff}^2$ and $\sigma$, we solve \cref{eq:delta_nu,eq:theta_nu}, that only assume stress-energy conservation and are therefore exact.
+We then use the result to source the Einstein equations.